How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 Understanding Fungus Gnats: The Real Problem

-Fungus gnats are small, dark flies (about 2-3mm long) that resemble tiny mosquitoes.
+Fungus gnats are small, dark flies (about 2 to 3mm long) that resemble tiny mosquitoes.
 While the adult flies are mostly just annoying as they buzz around your growing area, the real damage comes from their larvae.

-According to agricultural research, larvae of fungus gnats feed below the soil or medium surface on roots, and when densities of larvae are high, feeding injury can lead to stunted growth and increased susceptibility to microbial infection, especially in seedlings and younger plants Colorado State University.
+According to agricultural research from Colorado State University, larvae of fungus gnats feed below the soil or medium surface on roots, and when densities of larvae are high, feeding injury can lead to stunted growth and increased susceptibility to microbial infection, especially in seedlings and younger plants.

 This is particularly problematic for microgreens because: